 This tool is a collection of templates that faculty and administrators can use to prepare for and implement multidisciplinary discussions focused on identifying a default mathematics course requirement that is most relevant for each program of study.

-This resource is a sample of the Statistical Reasoning course.
+This resource is a sample of the Foundations of Mathematical Reasoning course.

 This report describes the First in the World Maryland Mathematics Reform Initiative (FITW MMRI) project.
 The report includes the project's theory of action, partner institutions, research questions, and timeline .

 This example shows Indiana's established set of math pathways that are aligned to programs of study; this example is intended for use as a reference.

 In fall 2015, Washington state, through the State Board for Community and Technical Colleges (SBCTC), joined the Mathematics Pathways to Completion (MPC) project.